-But let’s be clear, an annual plan is NOT a list of tactics, but rather a fully connected marketing and business program that takes into account messaging, content, experiences, channels and end-to-end audience touchpoints.
+But let’s be clear, an annual plan is NOT a list of tactics, but rather a fully connected marketing and business program that takes into account messaging, content, channels and end-to-end audience experiences across all touchpoints.
 All of these components work together to earn the trust of prospective customers by teaching, inspiring and leading them to a place which tech experts know is a genuinely better place for them to be.

 But just when you thought you’d nailed it, get ready to respond to that market disruptor, new tech innovation, major security flaw, global insight or internal priority that just popped up.